Deirdre lovejoy FILM, TELEVISION & THEATRE ACTOR

 Feature film work includes acting under the direction of award winning artists like Ang Lee, Sydney Pollack, Stanley Donan, Anthony Minghella, Jake Kasdan, Anthony Hemingway, Timothy Van Patten, Mark Platt, Mark Tinker, Nelson McCormick, Andrew Bergman, Anne Fletcher, Larry David and John Singleton.

-For a complete Filmography, please visit IMDBPro.
+*For a complete Filmography/more info please visit IMDB.

 Deirdre spent five seasons at New York Stage and Film developing new plays and musicals with Tony, Emmy, and Oscar Award winning actors, playwrights and directors and designers, as well as five seasons with The New Harmony Project, and a season at the Ojai Playwrights Conference.
 She has developed work with new playwrights at The Lark, Playwrights Horizons, New Dramatists, Primary Stages, The Vineyard Theatre, The Mark Taper Forum, The Geffen Playhouse and The Public Theatre, to name a few.

 As a writer, Deirdre is developing her solo piece Bird Elephant China, which premiered at the Chautauqua Theatre Company’s Solo Festival Readings Series.

 Deirdre Lovejoy was born in Abilene, Texas, and grew up in Elkhart, Indiana – the birthplace of Alka Seltzer, most of America’s R.V.s, Band Instruments and the famous “River City” sung about in classic Broadway musical “The Music Man”.
 As a kid, Deirdre tagged along with her mother Marcia aka.
 “The Theater Matriarch of Michiana”, to the Elkhart Civic Theatre, and fell in love with acting from the moment she stepped on stage as a fifth grader in Cat On A Hot Tin Roof .